Care Calendar

 - Plant the fall garden — cilantro, lettuce, broccoli, carrots, spinach, snow peas, beets

-- Watering frequency drops back to 2-3× weekly soaker
+- Watering frequency drops back to 2-3× weekly soaker (containers every other day)

 - Fall fertilizer application — Garden-Tone around all plants